dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ##### Registry

 Details of class registration in the registry for .NET Core are under active investigation, but this fact does not limit the current plan.
-At a minimum, registration scripts could be generated for the user via an extension to the [`dotnet.exe`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet?tabs=netcore21) tool, although this approach may be unsatisfactory as a final experience.
+At a minimum, registration scripts could be generated for the user via an extension to the [`dotnet.exe`][dotnet_link] tool, although this approach may be unsatisfactory as a final experience.

 ##### Registration-Free